BomberDenn/BomberDenn/README.md

 - 👋 Hi, I’m @BomberDenn
 - 👀 I’m interested in a lot of things
-- 💞️ I’m looking to collaborate on things
-- 📫 How to reach me: riedeldennis7@gmail.com, "bomberdenn" on discord
 - 😄 Pronouns: he/him
 - 🆕 I am VERY new to programming. dont judge me.
 <!---